What is the Texas Healthcare Challenge?

 I’ve heard this event referred to as a “hackathon”.
 Will I need experience in computer programming to participate?

 No programming expertise needed.
 Teams may choose to promote a new business model and present that in their pitch.
 Some teams may actually code a first prototype.

 Do I need to stay for the entire event?

-Yes, please plan on showing up for Friday and Saturday.
+Yes, please plan to participate both Friday and Saturday.
 To get the most out of the event, accepted applicants should stay until the awards are announced on Saturday night.
-Friday night at 10:00pm, all participants will leave the building and doors will open again at 8:00am on Saturday.

 When can I expect to hear back after I apply?